 Our passion for sustainability has led us to believe in and practice regenerative agriculture, a practice that includes the rehabilitation and conservation of the ecosystem.
 Examples of these techniques include a compost program and using cover crop blends with Indigenous species.

 The vineyards are farmed organically with permaculture in mind.
 Permaculture is an approach that looks at all the functions of plants and animals together, rather than treating them as a single product system.
-Our guests eat the food from our Terrace restaurant; then, food scraps are given to our pigs.

 With ethos as our core value, our team has created a low-input farm.
 Every aspect of the farm, including the soil, water, climate, crop, people, and even buildings, is carefully scrutinized as to how it relates to the other aspects to improve sustainability.
 We strive to lessen our impact on nature while maximizing working with it.
 The below permaculture practices are just a fraction of the sustainable actions put in place at Monte Creek Winery.